digiaonline/outdoors-sports-map/README.md

 gem install capistrano-git-submodule-strategy
 ```

+* Place the `outdoors-sports-map` private SSH key in the `ops/packer/ansible/keys` directory.
+Ask your coworkers if you
+don't have the file.
 * Run `cap production deploy` from the project's root directory

 If you want to deploy a branch, run e.g. `BRANCH=develop cap production deploy` instead.